xXGuhuXx/auto-yt-dl/README.md

 ﻿# Welcome to auto-yt-dl!

-This docker is specifically used to automatically download new Videos of specific YouTube Channels.
+This docker is used to automatically download new Videos of specific YouTube Channels.
 It features a Web Gui to add and remove Channels from your watch list.
 It was tested and build to run on unRaid.

 NOTE: This docker will not download all videos of a Channel only newly added videos.